beowulfey/pylinnaeo/README.md

 * Residue annotations for marking comments and observations.

 #### How do I get set up? ####
+>>>> NOTE: The latest version (v0.4.0-pre) is based on the DEVEL branch, and uses a custom clustalo/clustalo-py toolset.
+This is so I can return the alignment order from clustalo (instead of just outputting the input order!) but makes it tougher to standardize!
+Please be aware that to run the devel branch you'll need to clone and build my custom clustal-omega and clustalo-python repositories (available here too) to get that to work! <<<<

 ##### [See releases here](https://github.com/beowulfey/linnaeo/releases) #####
 I've attempted to build portable binaries for all Mac and Windows.
 Hopefully they work, but I'm still learning this part.